 Zone: 3 - 8

-Wildlife Value: Small bees and flies feed on pollen
+Wildlife Value: Flowers attract small bees and flies

 Photos: Ethan Kauffman, Laura Cruz